 The sorter selection process is eased when handling a narrow range of products by size and weight as in, for example, mixed mail sorting offices.
 But even here one eye should be kept on adaptability because markets can change, and nowhere is this more evident than in e-tailing, currently seen as the biggest growth area.
 A good example here is the new sortation solutions required to cope with the e-commerce-inspired switch to small and lightweight parcels, especially those coming from China.
 Some postal companies have reported a 10% rise per month in parcels coming from that country.
 Dutch company, Eurosort, says that conventional cross-belt sorters have difficulty processing these parcels because they are lightweight, with different shapes and sizes that roll easily off the conveyor.
 Its solution is the split tray sorter, well suited for mixed mail.

-The need for making designs future roof is explained by Hilton Campbell, MD of Interroll UK (see our interview on page 10).
+The need for making designs future roof is explained by Hilton Campbell, MD of Interroll UK.
 Having installed 400 sorters worldwide, their products are designed to be flexible and modular, making enhancements and changes less disruptive, so watch out for their launch this year of their high performance cross belt sorter, or HACS.
 Elsewhere you can read how Durkopp Fordertechnik, part of the Knapp Group, is coping with the trend for retailers to offer more varied goods handling in one versatile sorter.
 Durkopp is helping one major UK grocery and fashion retailer to distribute over 40 million clothing items a year, handling hanging and flat goods with its Rolleradaptor and Pocket Sorter.

 Another example of sorter versatility comes from Vanderlande’s Airtrax pocket sorter which has halved delivery times with a sorter geared to fast-moving and fast-changing product groups.
 This sorter has been specifically designed to meet the looming omnichannel sector and so is suitable for product assortments that grow rapidly and change frequently.
 Its key advantage is that many different items can be sorted quickly and accurately into small orders ready for despatch.
 But whichever sorter is chosen it is more important than ever to consider its energy consumption to meet global environmental targets.